 Conclusion: The Interviewing Mindset

 Once you complete your preparation, remember to keep an open mind.
-While you can’t know in advance exactly what will happen in any given interview or what specific questions you’ll need to answer, you can practice ahead of time to build your confidence.
+Remember, interviews are an excellent opportunity to demonstrate your ability to think on your feet!
+While you can’t know precisely what will happen in any given interview or what specific questions you’ll need to answer, you can practice ahead of time to build your confidence.
 In addition, you can use this guide to develop strategies to help you navigate the unknown.
-Remember, interviews are an excellent opportunity to demonstrate your ability to think on your feet!

-Doing your research ahead of time is critical, but it’s also essential to avoid the mistake of assuming you know everything about the role because you’ve done your homework.
-For example, job descriptions can be imprecise, hiring managers might have special requirements, and there may be other factors at play.
+Doing your research ahead of time is critical, but it’s also essential to avoid assuming you know everything about the role because you’ve done your homework.
+For example, job descriptions can be imprecise, hiring managers might have special requirements, and other factors may play.

-If you better understand the role during the interview, you will feel more empowered to decide whether it’s the right fit for you instead of waiting for the employer to make that decision for you.
+If you better understand the role during the interview, you will feel more empowered to decide whether it’s the right fit for you instead of waiting for the employer to choose for you.

 Positivity is contagious.
 You can project it by smiling, genuinely excited about the role, and focusing on the good in your past.
 Avoid negative talk at all costs—whether it’s about what traffic was like that morning or what you didn’t like about a previous employer.